stanislaspiron/f5-bnk/2.2.0/03-bnk/09-otel-certificates.md

 # Open Telemetry Certificates

-Create OTEL certificates in the same namespace as BNK
+Create OTEL certificates in the same namespace as BNK.
+**Note: This is not required anymore.
+FLO creates OTEL certificates**

 ```bash
 cat <<EOF | kubectl apply -f -